CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/thaumcraft/aspect.md

         tag(String)
         ```

     - `#!groovy int`.
 Sets the blend value of the Aspect.
+(Default `1`).

         ```groovy
         blend(int)
         ```

     - `#!groovy ResourceLocation`.
 Sets the resource location of the image used to represent the Aspect.
-(Default `null`).

         ```groovy
         image(String)